-Gareth Kent reviews Dai Smith’s intergenerational Welsh Epic, The Crossing.
+Gareth Kent reviews Dai Smith’s intergenerational Welsh Epic, The Crossing, depicting a unique connection between Wales and the United States.

 My old man had moved over a hard lifetime from gritty indifferent to trust and hope and back again to a railing anger when what was in reach, for control, had been let slip, and politics proved inadequate when its hinterland of support shrivelled.
 His own lost and found father had scorned airy idealism and secured the future for himself, anchoring it in the management of the affairs of men and women whose lot was indeed to labour, but not, he would say, in vain.